MichaelGrafnetter/active-directory-firewall/ADDS/README.md

 | Description | Inbound rule for Windows Remote Management via WS-Management.
 [TCP 5985] |
 | Remote Addresses | [Management Computers](#managementaddresses), [Domain Controllers](#domaincontrolleraddresses) |

 This rule is governed by the [EnableWindowsRemoteManagement](#enablewindowsremotemanagement) setting.
+The scope of this rule can further be limited by enabling the [BlockManagementFromDomainControllers](#blockmanagementfromdomaincontrollers) setting.

 #### Windows Remote Management (HTTPS-In)